 Where the design community meets.

-User Experience Designer, ABS-CBN Corporation Joined almost 5 years ago
+User Experience Designer, ABS-CBN Corporation Joined about 5 years ago

 I haven't logged on DN for years but I religiously make this a morning habit.... until today.
 Thank you Jay and Todd for leading how a community should be - being so raw with your problem and getting a response that effortlessly captures authenticity in lifting people, without any intimidating questions.
 I haven't seen DN go like this since its early days.